melisa-abuin/melisa-abuin/README.md

 - 🌱 I’m currently learning **TensorFlow JS**

-- 💬 Ask me about **React, Redux, React Native and Javascript in general**
+- 💬 Ask me about **React, Redux, React Native and Typescript in general**

 - 📫 How to reach me **melisa.abuin@gmail.com**